Clothing & Footwear

 Remove laces and brush off dirt

 Take out the laces.
 Use a horsehair brush to remove all surface dirt, mud, and dust from the entire boot.
+Brush with the grain in long strokes, paying attention to the welt where leather meets sole -- that crease traps the most debris and is where cracks start.

 2. 2